kdonnay/mwa/README.md

 ## 25            8              7   0.321               42.9
 ```

 `SUTVA` yields a data.frame with detailed statistics on the degree of overlaps of the spatiotemporal cylinders.
-Returns the fraction of cases in which two or more treatment (or control) episodes overlap (SO: same overlap) and the fraction of overlapping treatment and control episodes (MOÄù: mixed overlap).
+Returns the fraction of cases in which two or more treatment (or control) episodes overlap (SO: same overlap) and the fraction of overlapping treatment and control episodes (MO‚Ç¨¬ù: mixed overlap).
 All values are given pre and post matching and for the full time window.

 ```r
 results$SUTVA